Ockenfuss/tipps/LatexTipps.md

 \Gls{cosmo}%Capitalize first letter
 \glspl{cosmo}%Term in plural form, i.e. add an 's'.
 Alternativly, you need to define the "longplural" and "shortplural" keys.
 Also \Glspl{cosmo} is possible.
 \glsunset{cosmo}%Acronyms are displayed with definition when used the first time.
 Use this to manually mark an acronym as defined
+\acrlong{cosmo}%Print long version.
+I don't know whether this marks the acronym as used.
+\acrfull{cosmo}%Print long and short version
 \glsunsetall %Mark all as defined
 \glsaddall %Adding all the elements to the glossary, regardless of whether they are used somewhere